Friday, June 13, 2025

 • Match workout times with your energy levels.
 Morning people: 6:30 AM sessions.
 Night owls: 7 PM workouts.

-• Mark workout times on your calendar like any important event.
+• Mark workout times on your calendar like any critical event.
 Set reminders to stay on track.

 • Keep to your workout days, even on weekends.
 Flexibility is good, but consistency is crucial.